core-wg/href/draft-ietf-core-href.md

 ~~~ uri
 did:web:alice:7%3A1-balun
 ~~~

+Extended forms of CRIs may be defined to enable these applications.
+They will generally extend the potential values of text components of URIs, such as userinfo, hostnames, paths, queries, and fragments.

+One such extended form is described in the following {{pet}}.
+Consumers of CRIs will generally notice when an extended form is in use, by finding structures that do not match the CDDL rules given in
+{{cddl}}.
+Future definitions of extended forms need to strive to be distinguishable in their structures from the extended form presented here as well as other future forms.

+## Extended CRI: Accommodating Percent Encoding (PET) {#pet}

 This section presents a method to represent percent-encoded segments of userinfo, hostnames, paths, and queries, as well as fragments.